 We tried out 10 different Thunderbolt 3 docks on multiple laptops to test consistency, power, usability, and price.
 Thunderbolt 3 might be a firm standard, but that doesn’t mean these peripherals are all made equal.
 While audio, Ethernet, and USB connectivity might be stable, features like external display support were very hit or miss.

-The best Thunderbolt 3 dock: CalDigit TS3 Plus Dock
+- The best Thunderbolt 3 dock: CalDigit TS3 Plus

 The CalDigit TS3 Plus dock is easily the best Thunderbolt 3 Dock you can buy.
 It’s reliable, consistent, and includes every port imaginable.

-The least expensive dock that I tested was the Cable Matters Dual HDMI Thunderbolt 3 Dock.
+The least expensive dock that we tested was the Cable Matters Dual HDMI Thunderbolt 3 Dock.
 It’s also the most portable, making for a nice travel companion.

-CalDigit has two possible placements in this category: Its TB3 Plus and USB-C Pro docks both worked best with the MacBook Pro 16 out of all the docks I tested.
+CalDigit has two possible placements in this category.
+Its TB3 Plus and USB-C Pro docks both worked best with the MacBook Pro 16 out of all the docks we tested.

 However, the USB-C Pro was more reliable overall, requiring fewer reboots to get everything up and running.
 The best part?
 It works with non-Thunderbolt 3 laptops as well and is a bit cheaper than the TB3 Plus.